RyanGA09/MySkillxSGU_SC-FrontEndFundamentals-PersonalPortfolio/README.md

    cd MySkillxSGU_SC-FrontEndFundamentals-PersonalPortfolio
    ```

-3. Open the code using your own IDE (example: Visual Studio Code)
+3. Open the project in your preferred IDE (e.g., Visual Studio Code).

-4. Open `index.html` in your web browser to view the portfolio
+4. Open `index.html` file in your web browser to view the portfolio.

 ## Usage